wilsonmar/wilsonmar.github.io/_posts/2016-07-10-python-tutorials.md

 * <a target="_blank" href="http://mitxcsjourney.blogspot.com/">Blog with tutorials - created by a TA of the EdX community

+## OReilly.com

+* <a target="_blank" href="https://learning.oreilly.com/library/view/python-for-geeks/9781801070119/">Packt BOOK: Python for Geeks</a> October 2021 references
+<a target="_blank" href="https://github.com/PacktPublishing/Python-for-Geeks">https://github.com/PacktPublishing/Python-for-Geeks</a>

-* <a target="_blank" href="http://shop.oreilly.com/product/0636920032519.do">Fluent Python</a> book  published by O'Reilly August 2015.
+* <a target="_blank" href="http://shop.oreilly.com/product/0636920032519.do">BOOK: Fluent Python</a> August 2015.
 By Luciano Ramalho.

 ## Challenges